 Rent Growth Trends

-This moderation creates an interesting dynamic for property managers.
+This reversal creates an interesting dynamic for property managers.
 During the hyper-growth phase, even mediocre properties could command premium rents simply because demand so dramatically outstripped supply.
 That margin for error has shrunk.
 Tenants in a moderating market have more options, are more price-sensitive, and are more willing to walk away from a unit that doesn't meet their expectations.

 Retention is also shifting.
 When rents were climbing at 10% per year, tenants had a strong financial incentive to stay put (Ontario's rent control on occupied units meant in-place rents rose far slower than market rates).
 As the gap between in-place rent and market rent narrows, the financial lock-in weakens, and tenants become more mobile.
 Property managers need to think proactively about retention — not just leasing.

 At the same time, affordability pressures remain acute.
-With the average one-bedroom requiring a gross household income of approximately $98,000 to meet the standard 30% affordability threshold, a large segment of Toronto's population is stretched thin.
+With the average one-bedroom requiring a gross household income of approximately $87,000 to meet the standard 30% affordability threshold, a large segment of Toronto's population is stretched thin.
 This makes the quality of the leasing experience — transparency about costs, responsiveness to questions, and professionalism throughout — a meaningful factor in a prospective tenant's decision.

 What This Means for Property Managers